Generic name: metaproterenol [ met-a-proe-TER-e-nol ]

 - Shake the inhaler well before using.

-- To inhale metaproterenol, first breathe out fully.
+- To inhale this medicine, first breathe out fully.
 Try to get as much air out of the lungs as possible.

 - Put the mouthpiece just in front of your mouth with the canister upright.